Watch-Only Portfolio Tracking: Full Visibility Without the Keys (2026)

 What watch-only is

-- a public address (or several);
+- a public address, or several;

 - a Bitcoin extended public key (xpub/zpub).

-None can move funds.
+None of these can move funds.
 That is the entire point: tracking needs to read, never to sign.
 A tool that asks for a private key or seed phrase to "track" is asking for far more than tracking requires.

 The xpub: a whole wallet, read-only